100 Unaccompanied Migrant Children Arrive At JBSA-Lackland, As Part Of Biden Housing Plan

 The children will be provided with sleeping quarters, meals, toiletries, laundry, recreational activities, and access to medical services.
 They are all tested for the coronavirus.

-The Biden administration officially plans to use military bases in San Antonio and El Paso to house a growing number of unaccompanied migrant children in federal custody.
+Their arrival at the base was part of the Biden administration's plans to use military bases in San Antonio and El Paso to house a growing number of unaccompanied migrant children in federal custody.

-In a Wednesday statement, Pentagon Press Secretary John Kirby said the Department of Health and Human Services will use a vacant dormitory at Lackland and an area of land on Fort Bliss to build a “suitable temporary housing facility.”
+In late March, Pentagon Press Secretary John Kirby said the Department of Health and Human Services would use a vacant dormitory at Lackland and an area of land on Fort Bliss to build a “suitable temporary housing facility.”

 Kirby said HHS will maintain full responsibility for the migrant children at all times, and military training and operations, including National Guard and Reserve readiness, will not be negatively impacted.

 HHS has also eyed the Freeman Coliseum and other Bexar County buildings as potential sites to shelter migrant children, according to officials.